callumgran/hurust/README.md

 [![License](https://img.shields.io/badge/License-GPL--3.0-blue.svg)](LICENSE)

-HURUST is a versatile GNU-C collections library designed to simplify the handling of various data types and provide essential functions for sorting and manipulating collections.
-This library offers a collection of high-utility, reusable macros that enhance your C programming experience.
+HURUST is a versatile, easy to use, header based GNU-C collections library.

 ## Features

-- **Fully Macro-Based**: HURUST is fully macro-based, meaning that it is easy to integrate into your project and does not require any additional dependencies.
+- **Fully Macro-Based**: HURUST is fully macro-based, meaning that it is simple to use with minimal boilerplate code.

-- **Dynamic and Static Collections**: HURUST offers both dynamically and statically sized collections, allowing for flexibility in your project.
+- **Dynamic and Static Collections**: HURUST offers both dynamically and statically sized collections.

-- **Sorting**: Sort collections easily using built-in sorting functions, allowing for efficient data manipulation.
+- **Sorting**: Sort collections easily using built-in sorting functions.

 - **Memory Management**: HURUST collections require a memory management object to be passed in, allowing for easy integration with your project's memory management system.